MohammadMardi/Breast-Cancer-Detection/README.md

 Naive Bayes

+Our dataset is available through the sklearn.datasets in Python.

 # 1. Data Preprocessing
 First, we collected and cleaned the data related to patients with breast cancer.
 These data included various features such as tumor size, tumor shape, and other relevant characteristics.
 After cleaning, the data were converted into a suitable format for use in machine learning algorithms.